Tips for Attracting Millennial Renters

 Misconception #1: Millennials are narcissistic, lazy and indecisive.
 They are both a boomerang generation and a Peter Pan generation because so many of them still live with their parents and don’t want to grow up.

 Reality: Millennials have a different value system and a new set of expectations for just about everything.
 They are tricky to sell to, and must be approached on their own terms.
 They are annoyed by people who do not accept change or explore different or better ways to appeal to them.

 So what appeals to them in terms of an apartment?
-At the National Apartment Association’s Student Housing Conference in Las Vegas, some ideas on how to entice this “choice generation” ranged from newly designed floor plans with larger kitchen areas for cooking and entertaining, to amenity preferences such as stronger WiFi connections or receiving a text message when the washers and dryers are available.
+At the National Apartment Association’s Student Housing Conference in Las Vegas, some ideas on how to entice this “choice generation” ranged from newly designed floor plans with larger kitchen areas for cooking and entertaining, to amenity preferences such as property-wide WiFi or receiving a text message when the washers and dryers are available.
 Don’t forget to promote any alternative transportation services nearby your community.
 Nearly a third of Millennials say they do not plan to buy a car and are gravitating toward using public transit, car-sharing services, Uber, taxis, or bicycles.

 Misconception #2: Traditional marketing plans are still effective with Gen Y because they basically like the same things in an apartment home as everyone else does.
 “Now Leasing” banners and signs will still capture their attention.

 Reality: Millennials are not easily impressed with cheesy marketing ideas and lose interest in less than 10 seconds.
 Millennials do love to laugh and appreciate tongue in cheek, or edgy humor.
 Always connected, they expect content to be delivered across devices, channels and in the language they prefer.
 Because their attention spans are short and demands for personalization are high, connecting with Millennials requires an integrated and well thought-out customer experience strategy.
 Looking at non-traditional ways to engage them is the key.